NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.2 =
+This update adds support for a new MailChimp addon that will be released soon.
+An addons page is now available under the Bookings menu.
+A bug in which custom date/time formats could cause validation errors has been fixed.
+New hooks are now in place so that it's easier to customize the form output.

 = 1.2.1 =
 This is a minor maintenance update which fixes a couple of small bugs.